maham0612/Final-Project/README.md

 git clone https://github.com/maham0612/mern-app.git
 ```

 This repository will contain the necessary application files.

-Also check **Git Repo link** to get code link.
+Also, check **Git Repo link** to get the code link.

 ---

 ## Step 3: Create Docker and Docker Compose Files

 Inside the repository directory on the EC2 instance, create the following files:

-- **Dockerfile**: In Dockerfile use the ubuntu image and define necessary instructions to install dependencies (node.js, mongodb), ADD code, make build of the code and run the mongodb and server at the back.
+- **Dockerfile**: In the Dockerfile, use the Ubuntu image and define necessary instructions to install dependencies (Node.js, MongoDB), add code, make a build of the code, and run MongoDB and the server in the background.
   Expose the application on port 5000 and MongoDB on port 27017.

-- **docker-compose.yml**: Make build of the image in docker-compose file and bind the container at 5000 port.
-Also attach the volume so that if the container stops the data will not be loss.
+- **docker-compose.yml**: In the Docker Compose file, create a build of the image and bind the container to port 5000.
+Also, attach a volume so that the data is not lost if the container stops.

 Push these files to the GitHub repository to ensure that they can be accessed by Jenkins for deployment.
-Check **Dockerfile** & **Docker compose file**
+Check **Dockerfile** & **docker-compose.yml**.

 ---

 ## Step 4: Set Up Jenkins Pipeline